Crysta01/ArtMapRemake/README.md

 ### NOTE
 Use a plugin manager to reload your server whenever you update ArtMap - the Spigot reload command will freak out and throw a bunch of exceptions.

+ArtMap was created 2 years ago by Fupery, which he then abandoned the plugin.
+I got the source code and got it compiled into a plugin since you couldn't download the .jar anywhere.
+I do not take credit of any of the development of this plugin, all credit goes to Fupery.